ASU-SDSL/coconut-fsw/docs/tasks/steve.md

 # STEVE
-Scheduler Task for Executing Vital Events (STEVE) is a core Coconut componenet that schedules misson-critical, time-sensitive jobs.
+Scheduler Task for Executing Vital Events (STEVE) is a core Coconut component that schedules misson-critical, time-sensitive jobs.
 Jobs can either be scheduled once or can be recurring.
 Jobs can be scheduled using STEVE's api functions.
 You must provide a job name, job function pointer, and recur/delay time in order to schedule a job.

 ## Type Definitions